 Legal Guide for Social Media Marketers – The rapid rise in online business and social media has led to a corresponding boom in demand for social media marketers, consultants, content creators and influencers.
-This legal guide is focussed on helping social media marketers and content creators and details everything you need to know from an Australian legal perspective.
+This legal guide is focused on helping social media marketers and content creators understand the laws and details everything you need to know from an Australian legal perspective.
 It covers:

 - Ownership of content, followers and personal data